GE forms digital unit, says energy management head to retire

 The U.S. conglomerate also announced that Mark Begor, GE's head of energy management, would retire after 35 years with the company.
 Begor, 57, whom RBC Capital analyst Deane Dray recently dubbed the company's internal "Mr. Fix-It", had been leading a drive to improve the energy management unit's lagging profit margins and previously ran GE Capital's real estate business.

-Energy management is set to expand to $13 billion in revenue from $7.3 billion last year with GE's impending acquisition of the power grid business from France's Alstom (ALSO.PA); only last week Begor touted the deal's benefits at an RBC Capital investor conference.
+Energy management is set to expand to $13 billion in revenue from $7.3 billion last year with GE's impending acquisition of the power grid business from France's Alstom; only last week Begor touted the deal's benefits at an RBC Capital investor conference.

 Russell Stokes, GE's transportation chief, will take over energy management.
 Under the 44-year-old Stokes, GE Transportation, which had $5.7 billion in revenue last year, has been launching a locomotive that is designed to meet new emission standards.